costoffreedom/costoffreedom-book/book/affordances/nomadic-family.md

-actual situation, we are looking at ways to think complexly with regards to freedom issues, and explore how to co-synchronise so that the relation that feeds our networks can exist despite actual power issues.
+actual situation, we are looking at ways to think complexly with regards to freedom issues, and explore how to co-synchronise so that the relation that feeds our networks can exist despite actual power issues.</p>

-A Foucauldian view of the actual context would present, coextensively to the rise of power structures, the formulation of scientific discourse as the cause of actual costly body politics.
+<p>A Foucauldian view of the actual context would present, coextensively
+to the rise of power structures, the formulation of scientific discourse as the cause of actual costly body politics.
 While modernity has attached its project to a rational view of the world based on a